iamkunal9/Aarohan-2022-website/README.md

 ## License

-This project is licensed under Apache License, See [LICENSE](/LICENSE) for more information
+This project is licensed under Apache License, See [LICENSE](/LICENSE) for more information.